This page is for the applicants who have achieved a qualification recognised for registration following attendance at an approved course.

 The registration fee.
 Please note that we do not allow pro-rata payments.
 This means your fee is the same regardless of the point in the year that you apply to join.

-1. Evidence of your professional indemnity (insurance) arrangements for your practise in the UK.
+1. Upload evidence of your professional indemnity (insurance) arrangements for your practise in the UK.
 Please note that you will not be registered until your cover has started.

 All applicants for registration, restoration or transfer to practising registration must send us a Certificate of Good Standing, or equivalent, if they have practised in any regulated profession in any country at present or in the past, before we complete the application process.